stefangalescu/statamic-heroicons/README.md

 This addon is open-source, meaning anyone can use this addon in their sites for **free**!

 However, maintaining and developing new features for open-source projects can take quite a bit of time.
-If you're using `statamic-heroicons in` your production environment, please [consider sponsoring me](https://github.com/sponsors/stefangalescu) for a couple dollars a month.
+If you're using `statamic-heroicons` in your production environment, please [consider sponsoring me](https://github.com/sponsors/stefangalescu) for however you consider to be a fair amount.